 One of the more disruptive emerging technologies, robotic process automation (RPA), appears primed for significant growth, despite the fact that many organisations remain confused or concerned about the impact these tools might have on their operations.

-The robotic process automation (RPA) market is exploding, RPA has moved up the Gartner hype cycle, and it is no longer ‘one-day’ technology it is technology that is transforming business now.
+The robotic process automation (RPA) market is exploding, RPA has moved up the Gartner hype cycle, and it is no longer a ‘one-day’ technology; it is a technology that is transforming business now.

 Early days of robotics process automation implementation

 Many organisations are just getting started.
 They begin with a specific use case, usually by applying proof-of-concept bots in one small area of the business, whether that’s supplier setup, system access provisioning, or invoice reconciliation.

 Another trend we are seeing is the use of robotics in the delivery of services, particularly outsourced services.
 Also, the continual increase in labour rates in major off-shore locations is driving substitution of human labour for automation.

 On the software side, there are technologies such as RPA.
 On the hardware side, we’re talking about drones, driverless cars and even military robots.